ktoso/rx-wiki/What's-different-in-2.0.md

 The same applies to `Observer`, `SingleObserver` and `CompletableObserver`.

-Since many of the existing code targeting 1.x do such things, the method `safeSubscribe` has been introduced that does handle the such non-conformant consumers.
+Since many of the existing code targeting 1.x do such things, the method `safeSubscribe` has been introduced that does handle these non-conforming consumers.

 Alternatively, you can use the `subscribe(Consumer<T>, Consumer<Throwable>, Action)` (and similar) methods to provide a callback/lambda that can throw: